 Illustration based on the novel Into the Wild by Jon Krakauer, telling a journey of self-discovery into Alaska framed by its deadly outcome for the protagonist.

-Speculative cover and frontispiece for Ray Bradbury's novel Fahrenheit 451, about the destruction of individual identity through book burning.
+Illustrations based on Ray Bradbury's novel Fahrenheit 451, about the destruction of individual identity through book burning.

 Cover for my comic The Garden, playing on East Asian motifs and the concept of "a lotus emerging from the mud" as a metaphor for self-discovery and actualization.
 Digital, 2018.